Angry Drivers Target California Road Crews

 In the last five years leading up to the start of construction last summer, there were nearly 3,000 traffic collisions and 68 deaths, according to the California Highway Patrol.
 The highway had become so dangerous, it was dubbed Blood Alley.

-Mr. MICHAEL PHILLIPS(ph) (Resident, California): It's only a two-lane road so a lot of people get impatient trying to pass through here and it's just not the place to try.
+MICHAEL PHILLIPS: It's only a two-lane road so a lot of people get impatient trying to pass through here and it's just not the place to try.

 DEL BARCO: Michael Phillips lives in the area known for summer camps and winter ski slopes.